-Overhead power lines, which are located high off the ground for safety, have no insulation and can carry more than 500,000 volts.
+There are many potential shock hazards between the generation and use of electricity.
+Overhead power lines are located high off the ground for safety, have no insulation and can carry more than 500,000 volts.
 Substations and transformers contain "live" parts that are dangerous to contact.
 Underground power lines are well-insulated, but a shovel can damage them and create a shock hazard.

 It doesn't take much to get hurt or killed from even a small amount of electricity.
 The current from a 7.5 watt Christmas tree bulb can kill you in a fraction of a second if its current passes through your chest.
 So the best thing you can do is be aware of the dangers of electricity and learn how to avoid them.